 |Wind turbines on|

-The hydrogen could then be used to power transportation, in particular shipping, since the oxygen would be transported by ship, either liquefied or as compressed gas, to the Arctic.
-On arrival, a hose could be lowered from the ship into the water to release oxygen, or - in another application - a balloon could be launched, raising a hose to the desired height, and oxygen could be pumped up the hose for release into the atmosphere, in efforts to oxidize methane in the atmosphere.
+Another part of the hydrogen would be used to power the associated shipping, since the hydrogen and oxygen would be transported in separate tanks by ship, either liquefied or as compressed gas, to the Arctic.
+On arrival, a hose could be lowered from the ship into the water to release oxygen, or - in another application - a balloon could be launched, raising a hose to the desired height, and oxygen and hydrogen could be pumped up the hose for release into the atmosphere, in efforts to oxidize methane in the atmosphere, possibly in the form of hydrogen peroxide that is then, through catalytic decomposition, transformed into hydroxyl.

 Funding for the project could be provided in part by the electricity sold by the offshore turbines.
 To further fund the project, fees could be imposed on international shipping and aviation, e.g. on departures from U.S. seaports or airports, or on bunker fuel and jet fuel taken on board such ships or airplanes.
 The revenues of these fees could be used partly to fund the Arctic oxygenation project, and partly to fund rebates on hydrogen that is produced at the floating bases and sold to ships anchoring there.
-Such feebates could also satisfy calls by the European Union for airlines to join in with action on climate change.
+Such feebates could make shipping and aviation join in with more effective action on climate change, the more so since shipping and aviation could benefit from innovation in the production of hydrogen.

 Alternatively, such feebates could be imposed on international shipping only.
-Other types of feebates could then be imposed on international aviation, e.g. to fund air capture of carbon dioxide and the production of biofuel either in algae bags or as a result of pyrolysis of organic waste.
+Other types of feebates could then be imposed on international aviation, e.g. to fund air capture of carbon dioxide, and to fund production of biofuel, either in algae bags or as a result of pyrolysis of organic waste.
 More generally, feebates are the most effective way to facilitate the shift towards a sustainable economy.

 Another approach: diatoms